Teneo Developers

 Standard or Forced Classification

-The Standard classification mode makes use of the deferred intent classification approach where Predict annotations are only create if - during the matching process - references to class annotations are detected.
+The Standard classification mode makes use of the deferred intent classification approach where Predict annotations are only created if - during the matching process - references to class annotations are detected.

 The Forced classification mode re-creates the behavior of earlier versions of Teneo, where class annotations are created for all tested inputs independently of whether these annotations were later used during the matching process or not.